Gorisek-Bros/hill-verification-process/hill-approval-process-en.md

 ## 6. Verification and Approval process

 1. In case if Team member does not have any objections or suggestions regarding inspected hill, they may mark the hill internally as verified.
-2. After uploading new hill version, all verifications are be removed from hill.
+2. After uploading new hill version, all verifications are removed from hill.
 3. Hill may be approved by DSJ24.PL admin when hill gets 3 verifications from different Team members at the same time.
 4. Hill author will be informed about receiving Approved status via email.
 5. Hill inspector must not verify a hill which is authored by the same hill inspector.